RCN Squadron / Fleet Photos

 Bangor class minesweepers tied up alongside in Halifax - date unknown

-HMCS Melville J263 centre.
+HMCS MELVILLE J263 centre.
 Note that the only ship flying an ensign is the outboard ship

 From the collection of Roy Cardy